Manchester city centre: History

 Manchester evolved from the civilian vicus associated with the Roman fort of Mamucium, which was established c.
 AD 79 on a sandstone bluff near the confluence of the rivers Medlock and Irwell, in a position defensible from the Brigantes.
 Once the Romans had abandoned Britain, the focus of settlement shifted to the confluence of the rivers Irwell and Irk.
 During the Dark Ages which followed – and persisted until the Norman Conquest – the settlement was in the territory of several different petty kingdoms.
 In the Middle Ages, what is now the city centre was the township of Manchester.

 Manchester Castle – a medieval fortification, probably taking the form of a ringwork – was located on a bluff where the rivers Irk and Irwell meet.
 The castle was first mentioned in 1184 and recorded in 1215 as belonging to the barons of Manchester, the Grelley family.
 It has been described as "of no political or military importance".
 The Grelleys replaced the castle with a fortified manor house, which in turn was replaced by a college of priests (founded in 1421).
 In 1547 the college was dissolved and the property acquired by the Earl of Derby and early in the reign of King Charles II it was sold to the governors who had been appointed in the will of Humphrey Chetham.
 By royal charter in 1665 Chetham's Hospital was established and this became Chetham's School of Music.

 Governance

-Manchester city centre is part of the Manchester Central constituency, represented by Labour Co-op MP Lucy Powell.
+Manchester city centre is part of the Manchester Central parliamentary constituency, represented by Member of Parliament (MP) Lucy Powell, from the Labour Co-op Party.

-The City Centre ward was divided in 2018 between two new wards, Deansgate and Piccadilly.
+The City Centre local electoral ward was divided in 2018 between two new wards, Deansgate and Piccadilly.